SenthilNayagan/senthilnayagan.github.io/_posts/programming/scala/2022-09-06-access-modifiers.markdown

 Before we proceed, let's know what access modifiers are in object-oriented programming.

-Access modifiers, also known as *access specifiers*, determine the accessibility and scope of *classes*, *methods*, and *other members*.
+Access modifiers, also known as *access specifiers*, determine the **accessibility** and **scope** of *classes*, *methods*, and *other members*.
 The encapsulation principle of object-oriented programming is managed through the use of access modifiers.

-In general, access specifiers are stated using the following keywords:
+In general, access modifiers are stated using the following keywords:

 - **Public**
 - **Private**
 - **Protected**
 - **Package**

-Note that if we try to refer to an inaccessible member, we'll usually get a compile-time error!
+Note that if we try to refer to an *inaccessible* member, we'll usually get a compile-time error!

 # Access modifiers in Scala

-Scala's access modifiers closely resemble those of Java, yet there are some distinctions.
+Scala's access modifiers closely resemble those of Java, although they provide more *granular* and *powerful* visibility control than Java.

 ## Public

-There is *no explicit modifier for public members* in Scala.
-Any member that is not labeled as private or protected is public, making all members *public by default*.
+There is *no explicit* modifier for *public members* in Scala.
+Any member that is not labeled as *private* or *protected* is public, making all members *public by default*.
 Public members are accessible from any anywhere.

 ## Private

 Private Scala members are treated similarly to private Java members.
 A *private* member is only accessible to the current class or instance and also other instances of the same class in which it is specified.
+This implies that private members of a parent class are *not available* to sub-classes (aka derived classes).

 ```scala
 class MyClass {